Dark Mode Light Mode

 Google Is Rolling Out More Ways to Turn Photos Into

-The big conversation surrounding AI video generation is, of course, deepfakes and misinformation.
-Google's Veo 3 can produce hyper-realistic videos that might trick many of us into thinking they're , which poses a serious risk.
+The conversation surrounding AI video generation is, of course, deepfakes and misinformation.
+Google's Veo 3 model can produce hyper-realistic videos that might trick many of us into thinking they're real, which poses a serious risk.
 Are you sure that video you just watched was actually recorded by somebody?
 Or was it produced entirely in a computer from a simple prompt?

 Not all AI-generated video outputs are this sophisticated, however.
 Some seem geared more towards simple novelty, like Google's photo-to-video converters.
 The company first rolled out such a tool to paid subscribers back in April.
 Powered by Veo 2, the tool animated still images based on your prompts, turning pictures into short 720p videos of up to eight seconds in length.
 Unlike the videos created using the company's most recent model, Veo 3, these videos seem more like a party trick—an artificial Live Photo, if you will.

-Google has been working on bringing the to more apps, and, as a result, more users.
-This month, photo to video capabilities landed for paid users using Gemini, this time powered by Veo 3.
+Google has been working on bringing the feature to more apps, and, as a result, more users.
+This , photo to video capabilities landed for paid users using Gemini, this powered by Veo 3.
 (Despite the more advanced model, these videos are still short and 720p.)
-Perhaps the biggest change here is that you can add to these videos, which helps the effect.
+Perhaps the change here is that you can add audio to these videos, which helps sell the effect.
 Now, per the The Verge, the feature is heading to two Google products, without needing to pay for them: Google Photos, and YouTube Shorts.

 The feature in Google Photos will generate videos up to six seconds in length, but YouTube Shorts lets you decide how long you want the video to be.
 If you're not happy with the generation, you can choose to try again, or hit the thumbs down icon, which helps train the model.
 (There's also a thumbs up icon here as well.)

-The new tools are currently available in Google Photos in the . for iOS and , and will be rolling out over the next to YouTube Shorts in the U.S., Canada, Australia, and New Zealand.
+The new tools are currently available in Google Photos in the U.S. for and Android, and will be rolling out over the next to YouTube Shorts in the U.S., Canada, Australia, and New Zealand.

 What do you think so far?